ome/omero-guide-mde/docs/mde_customizeObjects.rst

                      </MDEObjects>
                 </MDEConfiguration>

-will create an insertable object at ``OME:Image`` object
+will create an insertable object at ``OME:Image`` object.

 |mde_customObj|

-that has input form for two specify key-value pairs
+that has input form for two specified key-value pairs

 |mde_customObj2|